squirro/training/data_loader/4_plugin/README.md

 * The type should be passed in as a string, instead of passing the type itself.
 For example:
   * (Yes) `"type": "int",`
   * (No) `"type": int,`
 * The `name` defined for an argument, is the name of the variable that that argument's value will be accessible at within the plugin.
-The name of the argument used in the load script will `--` followed by the name with `-` characters intead of underscores.
+The name of the argument used in the load script will `--` followed by the name with `-` characters instead of underscores.
   * In the example below, our argument has a name of `number_of_posts`.
 When writing the load script, you would pass this value in as `--number-of-posts`.
-You could then access that value within the pluin by accessing `self.args.number_of_posts`.
+You could then access that value within the plugin by accessing `self.args.number_of_posts`.
 ```python
     def getArguments(self):
         """Get arguments required by the plugin